danchiacchio/scripts/py_vESXiPatcher/README.md

 - Python 3.6+
 - Access to:
   - vCenter Server
-  - ESXi hosts with SSH enabled
+  - ESXi hosts with SSH enabled (required, but it not mandatory)
 - Patch depot file (e.g. `VMware-ESXi-8.0U3f-24784735-depot.zip`) in the script directory
 - Required Python packages: